Aftertone vs Ellie Planner (2026): AI vs Kanban Planning

 Bottom line

-Ellie Planner is a lightweight weekly organiser for people who want clean visual planning without complexity.
-Aftertone is the system you move to when planning isn't enough — when you need focus protection, behavioural insights, and a weekly improvement loop.
-Ellie plans your week.
-Aftertone helps you get better at working through it.
+Ellie Planner is a clean, low-friction weekly organiser.
+Aftertone is the system you move to when planning isn't the problem — when you need focus protection, AI that learns your patterns, and weekly reports that compound into improvement.
+Try Aftertone free at aftertone.io.